What To Plant In March

 5. Celery

-Celery seeds are so tiny you may want to mix them with sand before sprinkling them over the loamy, well-drained soil described above with nutrients added.
+Because celery seeds are so tiny, you may want to mix them with sand before sprinkling them over the loamy,

-The temperatures need to be at least 50 degrees F. (10 C) before you plant the seeds.
-Cover the seeds with a little bit of soil and sprinkle the seeds with water.
+The temperatures must be at least 50 degrees F. (10 C) before planting the seeds.
+Cover the seeds with soil and sprinkle them with water.

 They need a lot of water, so keep that in mind where you plant them.
 Please fertilize regularly to have the best harvest.